Demo Issuer

 • Make these claims available to be fetched only to specific Identities after authentication

-• Provide further data related to claims, such as their Revocation Status
+• Provide further data related to claims, such as their Revocation Statusarrow-up-right

 Index